Highlanders control second half, defeat Woodrow 42-15 (With Gallery)

 One led to a strange play that ultimately resulted in an easy touchdown for Huntington.
 Punting from the 15, the high short kick bounced and went back toward the line of scrimmage and was touched by a Woodrow player, making it a live ball that the Highlanders could advance.
 They did, taking it to the Woodrow 3, where Lochow connected with Malik McNeely for an easy TD pass and 35-7 lead.

-"The worst I've ever seen as a (head) coach or assistant," Sarrett said.
+"The worst I've ever seen as a (head) coach or assistant," Sarrett said of the penalties.
 "That's what I told my team here.
 You can't win games making those silly penalties."

 After the Highlanders went up 42-7 early in the fourth, Woodrow broke its drought with a 1-yard TD run and two-point conversion from Nate Grayton.